Next Chapter

 What is Material Requirement Planning (MRP)?

 Since a long time ago, a lot of companies have been trying to develop a special method to increase their productivity.
 The first one to pioneer such a method is Toyota with its just-in-time inventory.
-Several years later, IBM successfully developed material requirement planning (MRP) which their engineer, Joseph Orlicky, initiates.
+Several years later, IBM successfully developed material requirement planning (MRP) which their engineer, Joseph Orlicky, initiated.

 Even so, these two methods have fundamental differences.
 Some people consider MRP a “push” system because inventory needs are determined in advance.
 Besides that, the company runs the production based on the predetermined inventory.

 With our fully-featured Inventory Management Software, we will fulfill the demands with optimal inventory levels, monitor stock transfers, forecast inventory requirements, and optimize stock management across multiple locations with the best inventory management software in Singapore.
-This article will discuss material requirement planning and its benefits for your business.

 FreeDemo